Indian singer Lata Mangeshkar, "the Nightingale," dies at 92 | Entertainment

 Classically trained, Mangeshkar moulded her voice to the demands of singing for Bollywood movies, even voicing songs in her 60s for an actress who was in her 20s.
 Her songs motivated millions of Indians during wars with China and Pakistan to pay homage to the defence forces.
 Some of her songs are used as prayers in temples, shrines and schools.

 "My voice is a gift from God," she once told an interviewer.
 "I learned to emote through my voice.
 When I sang a lullaby, I became a mother, when it was a romantic song, I was a lover."
-The only songs she refused to sing were cabaret numbers and songs that had bawdy or racy lyrics, saying in later interviews those did not fit with her personal values.
-Mangeshkar nevertheless dominated the Hindi film industry for almost five decades until the 2000s, along with her younger sister Asha Bhosle.
+The only songs she refused to sing were cabaret numbers and songs that had bawdy or racy lyrics, saying those did not fit with her personal values.
+Mangeshkar, nevertheless, dominated the Hindi film industry for almost five decades until the 2000s, along with her younger sister Asha Bhosle.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)